dsadriel/spectre/readme.md

 > Spectre is a Minecraft plugin that allows the player to control the visibility of nearby players.

+> [!CAUTION]
+> This plugin is still in development and may contain bugs.
+Use at your own risk.
+The performance impact of this plugin when used with a large number of players is still unknown.

 ## Features
 - User can toggle the visibility of nearby players
 - Three visibility modes: Vanish, Ghost, Invisible